Freeway Token (FWT) Price Hits $0.0001

 - Jeff in Space (JEFF) traded down 2.2% against the dollar and now trades at $2.75 or 0.00010076 BTC.

 Freeway Token’s launch date was November 2nd, 2020.
 Freeway Token’s total supply is 10,000,000,000 tokens and its circulating supply is 6,775,222,000 tokens.
-The official website for Freeway Token is freeway.io.
-The official message board for Freeway Token is medium.com/freewayfi.
+Freeway Token’s official website is freeway.io.
+Freeway Token’s official message board is medium.com/freewayfi.
 Freeway Token’s official Twitter account is @freewayfi and its Facebook page is accessible here.

 Freeway Token Token Trading

-It is usually not currently possible to purchase alternative cryptocurrencies such as Freeway Token directly using U.S. dollars.
-Investors seeking to acquire Freeway Token should first purchase Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Changelly, Gemini or Coinbase.
+It is usually not currently possible to purchase alternative cryptocurrencies such as Freeway Token directly using US dollars.
+Investors seeking to trade Freeway Token should first purchase Ethereum or Bitcoin using an exchange that deals in US dollars such as Coinbase, Changelly or GDAX.
 Investors can then use their newly-acquired Ethereum or Bitcoin to purchase Freeway Token using one of the aforementioned exchanges.

 Receive News & Updates for Freeway Token Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Freeway Token and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.